 The region has three RTPAs which are responsible for long term transit planning for the Monterey Bay Area.
-This planning function is performed in partnership with the region's three transit operators, Monterey-Salinas Transit (MST), Santa Cruz Metropolitan Transit District (METRO), San Benito Transit (County Express).
+This planning function is performed in partnership with the region's three transit operators: Monterey-Salinas Transit (MST), Santa Cruz Metropolitan Transit District (METRO), and San Benito Transit (County Express).
 Additional public transit providers include Amtrak and six paratransit operators.

-A key focus of this 2040 MTP/SCS was to invest in an ambitious transit network that significantly expands the role that transit plays in meeting the region's mobility needs.
-The 2040 MTP/SCS has incorporated transportation and transit enhancement activities as required by the FAST Act.
+A key focus of this 2045 MTP/SCS is to invest in an ambitious transit network that significantly expands the role that transit plays in meeting the region's mobility needs.
+The 2045 MTP/SCS incorporated transportation and transit enhancement activities as required by the FAST Act.

-The 2040 MTP/SCS provides \$3.0 billion in transit capital and operating investments.
+The 2045 MTP/SCS provides \$4.0 billion in transit capital and operating investments.
 Over half of this funding is consumed by the cost of operating and maintaining the transit system.
 The balance pays for capital expenses such as purchasing new vehicles, infrastructure associated with adding routes and stations to the bus and rail system, building new storage and maintenance facilities, and improvements to help buses move more quickly through traffic.
-Figure 2-2 illustrates the 2040
+Figure 2-2 illustrates the 2045 Transit Network, including bus rapid transit and rail.